abmap/merMapper/README.md

 REWYLD 0.00000 > RSWYLD 0.06751
 EWYLDL 0.00000 > SWYLDL 0.08009

-Found 18 (0.00%) vanriants with no mers scoring less than 0.05
+Found 18 (0.00%) variants with no mers scoring less than 0.05
 ```
 -----

-## Build your own maps

 ### Citation

 ```